ligato/docs/docs/plugins/vpp-plugins.md

 !!!
 Note
     VPP does not support the twice NAT address pool feature with load balancing.
 You can either use static mappings without load balancing where you have only one local IP, or use twice NAT without the twice NAT address pool feature.

-You can configure static mapping twice NAT function using the following:
+You can configure static mapping twice NAT function using:

 - `twice-nat` defines the twice NAT mode options of enable, disable or self.
 <br></br>